openstack-archive/sahara/doc/source/userdoc/features.rst

 Anti-affinity feature provides an ability to explicitly tell Savanna to run specified processes on different compute nodes.
 This is especially useful for Hadoop datanode process to make HDFS replicas reliable.

+That feature requires certain adjustments on Nova side to work.
+See :doc:`anti_affinity` for details.

 This feature is supported by all plugins out of the box.